ProxesBoxes/Base_Converter/README.md

 To run the program through the terminal in an no-interactive mode / call by other scripts simply execute the program and at a minimum provide the required arguments.
 #### Synopsis
-`./Run_Base [Options...]`
+`./Run_Base [Options...] starting_value ending_base`

 #### Options
 ##### Required
  ```
-   -sb, --starting_base
-        The base in which the value to convert from is

-   -sv, --starting_value
+   starting_value
         The value to convert from

-   -eb, --ending_base
+   ending_base
-        The base in which the value to convert to is
+        The base in which the value to convert to
 ```
 ##### Optional
 ```
+   -sb, --starting_base
+        The base in which the value to convert from, default to base 10

    -sc, --starting_character_set
         The character set to us for the input, defaults to standard charset